-The project was developed by Wolverine Power Cooperative, a co-operative involved in the supply of wholesale electric power to six electric co-operatives in Michigan.
-It is a member of the Midcontinent Independent System Operator (MISO), the owner and operator of the facility.
+The project was developed by Wolverine Power Cooperative, a cooperative involved in the supply of wholesale electric power to six electric cooperatives in Michigan.
+It is a member of the Midcontinent Independent System Operator (MISO), which owns and operates the facility.

 The project was announced in October 2014 and the natural gas-fuelled power plant was commissioned in June 2016.

 The facility’s construction required an investment of approximately $175m and generated 260 jobs during the peak construction period.

 The output from the power plant is sufficient to serve approximately 120,000 homes in northern Michigan.